jfrog/jfrog-azure-devops-extension/README.md

 # Pull Requests
 We welcome pull requests from the community!
 ## Guidelines
-* Before creating your first pull request, please join our contributors community by signing [JFrog's CLA](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N).
+* Before creating your first pull request, please join our contributors' community by signing [JFrog's CLA](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N).
 * Pull requests should be created on the *dev* branch.
 * Please make sure the code is covered by tests.
 * Please run `npm run format` for formatting the code before submitting the pull request.